Duggar Family Drama: Josh Duggar Is Using Sympathy For His Sisters To Get A Payout, Legal Expert Says

 — E!
 News (@enews) September 8, 2017

 So why did Josh Duggar risk upsetting his sisters by making a move that could potentially hurt their case?
 According to Slaten, he likely “wants to piggy back on their lawsuit” because it increases his chances of receiving financial compensation.
-Jill, Jessa, Jinger, and Joy-Anna make “more sympathetic plaintiffs” than Josh, so he’s basically hoping to benefit from any compassion and pity that the jury might feel for his victims.
+Jill, Jessa, Jinger, and Joy-Anna make “more sympathetic plaintiffs” than their brother, so he’s basically hoping to benefit from any compassion and pity that the jury might feel for his victims.

 [Featured Image by Josh Duggar/Twitter]